How long after shoulder dislocation can i lift

 7. Use assistance or modifications: If you need to lift objects that are heavier or require more stability, consider using assistance devices such as lifting straps or modifying your lifting techniques to lessen the strain on your shoulder joint.

-See also How long to cook aubergine in pan
+See also How long does otters live

 8. Gradually increase intensity: As your shoulder continues to heal and gain strength, you can gradually increase the intensity and load of your lifting exercises.
 This should be done under the guidance of your healthcare professional to ensure you progress safely.